Morgan McSweeney: Reputation

-In September 2023, New Statesman ranked McSweeney third on a list of the most influential left-wing figures in the UK and described him as Starmer's "most trusted aide".
+McSweeney acquired a reputation as a successful Labour organiser, leading campaigns to win a majority on the Lambeth London Borough Council and to defeat the far-right British National Party in Barking and Dagenham though his role and effectivness in relationship to this campaign and labour victory has been questioned.
+In September 2023, the New Statesman ranked McSweeney third on a list of the most influential left-wing figures in the UK and described him as Starmer's "most trusted aide".
 In the next edition of the list in June 2024, the magazine upgraded McSweeney to first place, naming him "the most influential person on the left today".

 In February 2025, Bethany Dawson of Politico Europe stated that McSweeney "is seen as a key protagonist in the rise of Prime Minister Keir Starmer."
 James Ball of The New European described McSweeney in May 2025 as "a core foot soldier in the internal resistance to Corbyn during his leadership, and was behind efforts to stamp out dissent once Starmer won," saying that he "has risen to an astonishing level of power and influence with the government, not least through the brutally effective removal of internal rivals."
 In October 2023, The Times stated that "nobody without elected office wields as much power in British politics as McSweeney", and The Guardian described him as "the most influential backroom operator in the party".

-Jason Cowley of New Statesman has compared McSweeney to prominent Conservative Party advisor Dominic Cummings, saying that both "continue to exert a special fascination," among observers of British politics.
-John McTernan, who previously served as Tony Blair's Director of Political Operations, described McSweeney as "the heir to Peter Mandelson."
+Jason Cowley of the New Statesman compared McSweeney to Conservative Party adviser Dominic Cummings, saying that both "continue to exert a special fascination," among observers of British politics.
+John McTernan, who served as Tony Blair's director of political operations, described McSweeney as "the heir to Peter Mandelson."